QuantEcon/lecture-source-jl/source/rst/dynamic_programming/mccall_model.rst

             fill = true)

-As expected, the reservation wage increases both with patience and with unemployment compensation
+As expected, the reservation wage increases both with patience and with unemployment compensation.

 Computing the Optimal Policy: Take 2
 ======================================

-The approach to dynamic programming just described is very standard and broadly applicable
+The approach to dynamic programming just described is very standard and broadly applicable.

-For this particular problem, there's also an easier way, which circumvents the need to compute the value function
+For this particular problem, there's also an easier way, which circumvents the need to compute the value function.

-Let :math:`\psi` denote the value of not accepting a job in this period but then behaving optimally in all subsequent periods
+Let :math:`\psi` denote the value of not accepting a job in this period but then behaving optimally in all subsequent periods.

 That is,